 Who Was Bonnie Parker?

-Bonnie Parker was born on October 1, 1910, in Rowena, Texas.
-After meeting Clyde Barrow in 1930, Parker eventually entered a world of crime.
-Robbing banks and small businesses with her partner and affiliated gang, she became one of America's most infamous outlaws of the '30s.
+After meeting Clyde Barrow in 1930, Bonnie Parker eventually entered a world of crime.
+Robbing banks and small businesses with her partner and affiliated gang, she became one of America's most infamous outlaws of the 1930s.
 Their almost two-year crime spree spanned several states, with the gang responsible for the murder of several people that included law enforcement officials.
 Bonnie and Clyde were killed in a police ambush in a stretch of highway in Louisiana on May 23, 1934.

 Bonnie Elizabeth Parker was born on October 1, 1910, in Rowena, Texas, to Emma and Charles Parker.
 She had an older brother and a younger sister.
 When she was just 4 years old, her father passed away and her mother moved the family to an impoverished suburb of Dallas known as Cement City to live with Bonnie's grandparents.
 Bonnie attended the local schools there and was a bright student who showed a keen interest in poetry and literature, earning honors in her studies.
 Of a decidedly diminutive stature and thought to be exceptionally pretty, she had dreams of becoming an actress, and in her youth there were no signs of the criminal path that she would follow.

 During her second year of high school, Bonnie became involved with classmate Roy Thornton.
 In September 1926, just days before Bonnie's 16th birthday, they were married, with Bonnie having gotten a tattoo of their names on her right thigh to celebrate their romance.
-Their marriage proved to be a tumultuous one, however, with Thornton proving to be physically abusive.
+However, their marriage was a tumultuous one, however, with Thornton proving to be physically abusive.
 The union soon fell apart, though the couple never divorced.
 In 1929, Thornton was sentenced to a five-year prison sentence for robbery, and Bonnie moved in with her grandmother.
 She and Thornton never saw each other again.

 Bonnie and Clyde